froala/angular-froala/README.md

 ```html
 <textarea froala="froalaOptions" ngModel="myHtml"></textarea>
 ```
-View a list of all the options avaible in the [docs](http://editor.froala.com/options)
+View a list of all the options available in the [docs](http://froala.com/wysiwyg-editor/docs/options)

 ###Methods

-To use the methods availible, access the editor instance from your froalaOptions object `$scope.options.froala(method)` and use it as described in the [method docs](http://editor.froala.com/methods). example:
+To use the methods available, access the editor instance from your froalaOptions object `$scope.options.froala(method)` and use it as described in the [method docs](http://froala.com/wysiwyg-editor/docs/methods). example:

 ```javascript
 function myCtrl($scope){